 France has the most familiar to us British, this is known as a Motorhome Aire or Aire de Service de Camping Car.

 So, what exactly is an Aire?
-How do you find one and what can you expect when you stay on one?
+How do you find one?
+And what can you expect when you stay on one?

-The original development of the Aire system was a result of French Government recogintion, to the importance of providing facilities for a Motorhome.
+The original development of the motorhome Aire system was due to a practical and economic reason.
+This as a result of French Government recogintion, to the importance of providing facilities for a Motorhome.

 In practice we have rarely come across an Aire where someone has not put out the levelling ramps!
 Certainly, if it’s good weather, in a great location the reclining sun chairs and awning will be out too!

 It is not unusual to have a Service Point and no parking area.
 However, you can have both, it just varies!

-This can be a credit card option on the service unit or at an entrance to an Aire.
+This can be a credit card option, on the service unit or at an entrance to an Aire.
 An additional charge for parking may be required, by means of a parking machine.
 Sometimes, coin payments on the unit itself or buying a token (Jeton) at the local tourist office are used.

 It will probably cost a few Euro’s to use a Service Point, so it won’t break the bank.